-1.3.1.
+- 1.3.1.
 The objectives of World Archery shall be:

 - To promote and encourage Archery throughout the World in conformity with the Olympic principles;

 - To define and promote World Archery goals;

 - To frame and interpret World Archery Rules;

 - To arrange for the organisation of World Championships as Congress may establish in any discipline;

 - To confirm and maintain:

-- World Records;
+- o World Records;

-- Olympic & Paralympic Games Records;
+- o Olympic & Paralympic Games Records;

 - To maintain results from:

 - World Archery Championships and World Archery International Events;

-- Olympic Games;
+- o Olympic Games;

 - Paralympic Games.